scottnonnenberg/taking-javascript-seriously/README.md

 To re-generate slides.html:

 ```
+npm install -g grunt # (if you don't already have it)
 grunt jade
 ```

-To integrate the latest versions of other depdencies into /dist
+To integrate the latest versions of other dependencies into /dist

 ```
 gem install juicer # (sinon build requires it)
-dist.sh
+./dist.sh
 ```

 ### compile as you edit!